ckeditor/ckeditor4/tests/plugins/dialog/manual/focushcmode.md

 **Unexpected**

 When the button is focused, it becomes smaller and the difference between focused and unfocused button is very slight.

-4. Repeat the above steps for each dialogs.